GoogleCloudPlatform/workflows-demos/workflow-executes-other-workflows/README.md

           - execution_results.failure: {} # failed executions saved under 'failure' key
 ```

-It then starts a parallel for-loop to call the child workflow with iteration 1
+It then starts a parallel for-loop to call the child workflow with data chunks.
+In this case, it's simply passing integers 1 to 4 to simulate data.
+Parallel
-through 4 as arguments.
-Parallel works here as each iteration is independent:
+works here as we assume each iteration is independent:

 ```yaml
     - execute_child_workflows: